-A. Check that all F-type coax connectors are tight (on the power combiner and receiver).

-B. Disconnect (at the combiner) the coax line running from one of the dipoles to the combiner.
+- A. Check that all F-type coax connectors are tight (on the feed lines, phase delay cable, power combiner, and receiver). - B. Disconnect (at the combiner) the coax line running from one of the dipoles to the combiner.
 Connect this line directly to the receiver.
-You should hear a large increase in noise when this dipole is connected to the receiver.
-If you don't hear (or see on SkyPipe) the noise increase, then perform the same test with the other dipole.
+You should observe an increase in noise when this dipole is connected to the receiver.
+If you don't see an increase, then perform the same test with the other dipole.
 If you hear the noise increase with one dipole and not the other then look for problems in the dipole assembly which did not yield the noise increase.
-The problem is likely a short circuit - perhaps a strand of the coax braid touching the center conductor of the coax cable. (look into the end of, or disassemble, the F-connector to check for a short - or use an ohmmeter).
-If you use an ohmmeter on the coaxial cable coming directly from a dipole (not going thru the combiner) you should measure infinite ohms between the center conductor and the braid (or the shell of the F-connector).
+The problem is likely a short circuit perhaps a strand of the coax braid touching the center conductor of the coax cable.
+(Look into the end of, or disassemble, the F-connector to check for a short or use an ohmmeter).
+If you use an ohmmeter on the coax cable coming directly from a dipole (not going through the combiner), you should measure infinite ohms between the center conductor and the braid (or the shell of the F-connector).